Yash-10/beta-sgp/README.md

 ### `restoration`
 - `sgp.py` contains implementation for SGP with both, $\beta$-divergence and KL divergence.
 - `flux_conserve_proj.py` contains the flux conservation projection step code.
-- `sgp_validation.py` is for the optional validation step (which is not tested and never used by us), and `radialprofile.py` is used to calculate the radial profiles.
 - `utils.py` contains some utility functions helpful in other scripts.
-- `test_sgp.py` serves as a unit test module to compare the results with simulated data obtained from the SGP-dec software (https://www.unife.it/prin/software).
-The directory `restoration/test_data` stores the corresponding simulated images.

 ### `psf`